MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 ### Access properties and methods of numeric objects

-To access a member of a numeric literals, there are cases when you need to enclose the literal in parentheses.
+To access a member of a numeric literal, there are cases when you need to enclose the literal in parentheses.

 - The literal does not have a decimal point